Warning: This post contains spoilers for Game of Thrones season 8.

 The decision to have a season's climax occur in its second-to-last episode is a narrative choice that works for Thrones.
 Now, that's not to say that major plot developments don't occur in the show's season finales (cough cough, Jon Snow's death).
 But while the final episode tends to tie up loose ends and introduce new storylines for the following year, the second-to-last generally functions as the axis on which the events of the season turn.

-So before Sunday's long-awaited clash decides the fate of the realm, let's take a look back at all the insane things that happened in the penultimate episodes of Thrones' first six seasons.
+So now that the King's Landing clash has decided the fate of the realm, let's take a look back at all the insane things that happened in the penultimate episodes of Thrones' eight seasons.

 Season 1: Baelor